 Dog Park at Jack Carter Park

 The dog park is a double-gated, fenced, two acre area along Bluebonnet Trail, near its intersection with Chisholm Trail in central Plano.
 It features a separate area for large and small dogs with shade shelters, picnic tables, benches.
 LED lighting, water stations for humans and dogs, waste pickup/disposal stations and a dog rinse station near the parking lot.
-The park closes at 9:30 pm.
+The park closes at 9:30 p.m.
 A warning strobe will be activated before the lights automatically turn off.
-Please leave adequate time to vacate the Dog Park.
+Please leave adequate time to vacate the park.
 The dog rinse station is winterized during the winter months and remains off until spring.
 Please park in the parking lot provided west of the area.
 You will find the parking lot by traveling one half-block north on Pleasant Valley Drive from its intersection with Spring Creek Parkway, west of Custer Road.
 The dog park is the only off-leash area designated by the Parks and Recreation Department.
 When outside the dog park enclosure, all animals are required to be restrained on a maximum 6-foot leash at all times.
 This includes arriving and departing the dog park.

 The facility may be closed during and after inclement weather to protect the turf.
 This may be up to a few days after the weather has passed.
 Conditions are assessed on a daily basis for re-opening.